 Foam and gel (pictured) wedges keep the toes physically separated and cushion bony prominences.
 The gel material absorbs a lot (repeat, a lot) of shear via its very low shear modulus.
 Interdigital wedges are almost always comfortable because the material is soft.
 But they can dislodge and move around, because apart from the toes sitting close together, there’s nothing actually holding them in place.
 In-shoe conditions (sweat/grit) cause them to degrade prematurely, especially foam wedges.
 These products are available at pharmacies and from some podiatrists.
 Please note, you probably won’t be able to fit a wedge between all your toes – it will spread them too much and will feel tight in your shoe.

 These are like a little sock for an individual toe and come either open or closed at one end.
-The best ones have gel all around thereby providing 360 degree toe protection.
+The best ones have gel all around, thereby providing 360 degree toe protection to prevent blisters between toes.
 Compared to the wedges (above), they are more likely to stay in place because they are elasticised.
 The gel material is the same so they still absorb a lot of blister-causing shear.
 They encapsulate the soft tissue component of the toe so it’s not getting “trodden on” as much with each step.

 Some people find they make the skin too sweaty; and I have seen this happen (a runner whose skin became macerated after 6 hours of wear).
 But I have also seen an ultramarathoner wear one of these 24/7 for 6 days (6-day ultramarathon) without skin maceration.
 Like everything, tolerance is very individual, but I highly recommend trying them.
 We have the BlisterPod brand of gel toe protectors.
 They have a deluxe double-thick gel layer compared to all other brands and they have been designed with stubborn pinch blisters in mind.
 These blisters need more protection than most others.

-3. Custom wedges or toeprops (made by your podiatrist)
+3. Custom-Made Wedges or Toeprops (made by your podiatrist)

 For toes that suffer pinch blisters, often the fleshy underside of the toe is misshapen to the point where it can be triangular!
 Anything that can hold this soft tissue in and less triangular, means there’s less toe that the next toe can tread on – and that means less blisters.
 Below is a video on my toe taping technique that I learned from Anna Beetham.
 There are all sorts of different tapes used in blister prevention.
 None of them are really made for blisters, they’re made for other purposes: Fixomull Stretch is the one I generally use – it’s the one in the video.
 We sell it from our online store if you can’t get it elsewhere.

 Lubricants reduce friction.
-However, research shows that after a while (around 90 mins), even the best greasy ones actually increase friction levels above baseline measures.
-So to remain successful, ongoing reapplication is required by athletes.
+Reapply often, as research shows that after around 90 mins, even the greasiest ones increase friction levels above baseline measures.
 There are a few other downsides to lubricants.
 Take a look at this video where I run through a bunch of topical blister products, including lubricants.